-We recruited 128 undergraduate students (82 females and 46 males) at a small, liberal arts college enrolled in one of seven different psychology class sections of Introduction to Psychology, Research Methods, Senior Seminar, or a new Critical Thinking course developed for this study, or one of two different philosophy classes (Introduction to Philosophy or Logic).
-The study had IRB approval and was conducted during class time; students did not receive inducement for their participation and were allowed to sit quietly and not participate if they so chose.
-Although no one declined to participate, only 63% of eligible students provided useable data at both pre- and post-test due to absences and incomplete surveys.
-The overall sample was comprised of 43% psychology majors, with a mean age of 21.24 (SD = 4.69) and a relatively even distribution among class standing (30% first-years, 19% sophomores, 20% juniors, and 31% seniors).
+We recruited 128 undergraduate students (82 females and 46 males) at a small, liberal arts college enrolled in one of the seven different psychology class sections of introduction to psychology, research methods, senior seminar, or a new CT course developed for this study, or one of the two different philosophy classes (introduction to philosophy or logic).
+The study had Institutional Review Board approval and was conducted during class time; students did not receive inducement for their participation and were allowed to sit quietly and not participate if they so chose.
+Although no one declined to participate, only 63% of eligible students provided usable data at both pre- and posttest due to absences and incomplete surveys.
+The overall sample was comprised of 43% psychology majors, with a mean age of 21.24 (standard deviation [SD] = 4.69) and a relatively even distribution among class standing (30%) first years, 19%sophomores, 20% juniors, and 31% seniors).
 The ethnic breakdown was 73% Caucasian, 17% Native American, and 10% other ethnicities.
-The high proportion of Native American participants reflects the college's unique population comprised of approximately 21% Native American students.
+The high proportion of Native American participants reflects the college's unique population comprising approximately 21% Native American students.